 Size: 5.
-It’s very small (3 inches x 2 inches x 0.6 inches), but I gave it 5 points because there is a vibration mode available here, which allows to find a bug secretly.
+It’s very small (3 inches x 2 inches x 0.6 inches), but I gave it 5 points because there is a vibration mode available here, which allows finding a bug secretly.

-Frequency: The scanning range is quite wide (20 MHz to 6 GHz), but the other devices have wider ranges.
+Frequency: 3.
+The scanning range is quite wide (20 MHz to 6 GHz), but the other devices have wider range.

 - sensitive detector with both LED and radio frequency detectors

 - price.
 It’s not very cheap but still cheaper than the majority of the items here